 You will be awakened after 20 minutes.
 If you do not fall asleep within 20 minutes, that nap trial will end.
 Should you fall asleep within the allotted time, the nap will be extended an additional 15 minutes.
 You will then have a 90-min break in between naps.
 You will need to stay awake during the break.
 If you fall asleep, it could potentially render the test invalid.
 You may then be subject to repeat the study another day.
 You are free to watch TV or you may bring a book or computer tablet to keep you busy.
 You will not be permitted to leave the facility at all once the procedure begins, and absolutely no stimulants or sedatives are allowed (e.g., caffeinated drinks, alcohol, cigarettes).

 You will also have multiple wires attached to you, with the primary focus on your brain activity.
 You will take your first scheduled nap an hour-and-a-half to three hours after you wake up from the overnight sleep study.
 We recommend that about an hour before your first nap trial begins you eat a light breakfast.
-We provide breakfast bars, but you should bring additional snacks.
 We have a refrigerator at each facility where you may store your food.

 To get you ready for the test